Me and White Supremacy

-Me and White Supremacy: Combat Racism, Change the World, and Become a Good Ancestor is a book by Layla Saad published on January 28, 2020.
+Me and White Supremacy: Combat Racism, Change the World, and Become a Good Ancestor is a book by Layla Saad, published on January 28, 2020.
 Structured as a 28-day guide targeted at white readers, the book aims to aid readers in identifying the impact of white privilege and white supremacy over their lives.
-It contains quotations, terminology definitions and question prompts.
+It contains quotations, terminology definitions, and question prompts.
 It received positive critical reception, entering many bestseller lists in June 2020 after a surge in popularity in the wake of the murder of George Floyd and subsequent protests.

 Background

 In 2017, Saad wrote a blog post "I Need to Talk to Spiritual White Women About White Supremacy".
 In 2018, Saad started an Instagram challenge under the hashtag #MeAndWhiteSupremacy, which encouraged people to consider their relation to white supremacy for 28 days.
 Following this, she wrote the digital Me and White Supremacy Workbook, which was downloaded by 100,000 people over the course of six months.
 This was developed into the 2020 book Me and White Supremacy.

 In May 2019, Quercus Books acquired the U.K. rights to the book, initially subtitled A 28-day Journey to Kickstart Your Life-Long Anti-Racism Work.
-As of 2019, a young readers' edition to the book is planned.
+As of 2019, a young readers' edition to the book was planned.